 Overview

-Tesla, Inc. is the world's most valuable automaker by market capitalisation and the company most responsible for accelerating global adoption of electric vehicles.
-Founded in 2003 and led by CEO Elon Musk since 2008, Tesla has grown from a Silicon Valley startup producing roadsters into a vertically integrated energy company delivering nearly 1.8 million vehicles annually across four continents.
+Tesla, Inc. is a major global automaker and energy-storage manufacturer.
+Founded in 2003 and led by CEO Elon Musk since 2008, Tesla has grown from a Silicon Valley startup producing roadsters into a vertically integrated energy company.
+Tesla reported 1,636,129 vehicle deliveries and 46.7 GWh of energy storage deployments in 2025.
 Its Model Y became the best-selling car in the world in 2023 by any powertrain, a milestone that underscored the speed at which electrification is reshaping global automotive markets.

-Tesla's relationship to the corridor is one of market gravity.
-As the world's largest purchaser of EV batteries, Tesla's procurement decisions, chemistry choices, and supplier requirements ripple upstream through the entire critical minerals value chain.
-When Tesla shifts toward lithium iron phosphate (LFP) battery chemistry for its standard-range vehicles, it reshapes global cobalt demand curves.
-When Tesla imposes supply chain traceability requirements on its battery suppliers, those requirements ultimately reach smelters and refiners processing DRC-origin material.
-Understanding Tesla's position in the critical minerals ecosystem is essential for anyone tracking how African minerals reach their end markets.
+Tesla's relationship to the corridor is indirect market exposure.
+As a major purchaser of EV batteries, Tesla's procurement decisions, chemistry choices, and supplier requirements can ripple upstream through the critical-minerals value chain.
+When Tesla shifts toward lithium iron phosphate (LFP) battery chemistry for standard-range vehicles or energy storage products, it affects cobalt demand assumptions.
+Traceability requirements imposed on battery suppliers can reach smelters and refiners, including those handling DRC-origin material, but any Tesla-specific corridor linkage should be treated as inferred unless supported by company or supplier disclosure.

 Business Operations and Scale